kytos/python-openflow/CONTRIBUTE.md

 * Create your patch, **including appropriate test cases**;
 * Follow our [Coding Rules](#rules);
 * Run the full Kytos test suite, and ensure that all tests pass;
-* Commit your changes using a very good descriptive commit message;
+* Commit your changes using very good and descriptive commit messages;

-     ```shell
-     git commit -a
-     ```
-  Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.
+  * Please consider doing atomic commits (small changes in each commit).
 * Run our test suit to see if anything is broken:

     ```shell